Transparency

 • Best For: Expats who prefer clearly structured tariffs with defined benefit levels and are comfortable relying on individual advice during the application process

-Generali Private Health Insurance – Company Overview
+Generali Private Health Insurance Overview

 A defining feature is the combination of personal advisory services and digital functionality.
-Advisory services are typically provided by Deutsche Vermögensberatung (DVAG), which helps customers select suitable products based on their individual needs.
-While tariff selection and many decisions are made through this consultation process, Generali also offers comprehensive digital tools for everyday use, including app-based claims submission and access to reliable health programs and medical support services.
+Advisory services are typically provided through Deutsche Vermögensberatung (DVAG), which supports customers in selecting suitable products based on their personal situation.

 Key Health Insurance Tariffs